barsoom/barsoom_utils/README.md

 ## Usage

-You need to explicitly require each class.
+You need to explicitly require each class you want to use.
+Also note that we use BarsoomUtils as namespace.

 List of utils: